arc80/plywood/repos/plywood/docs/Developing/NewRepos.md

 ## Building the `PrimeSieve` Application

 To build `PrimeSieve` in its own build folder, execute the following commands in the workspace root, where the `plytool` executable is located.
+(This executable was created when you [set up the Plywood workspace](QuickStart).)
 If you're running on Linux or macOS, replace `plytool` with `./plytool` instead:

     $ plytool folder create PrimeSieve
     $ plytool target add PrimeSieve